graeme-lockley/graeme-lockley.github.io/content/posts/20260419-participant-abstraction/index.md

 Between the inner ring and the world sit two operational surfaces.
 They are the unfashionable part of the design, and also the part without which the fashionable parts are theatre.

 _Tools_ are the mechanisms by which the worker acts on external systems: sending an email, updating a ticket, posting to a chat channel, modifying an incident record.
 Each tool invocation is a point of action and therefore a point at which mandate is enforced.
 If the tool layer does not check mandate, the mandate is decorative. _Access_ is what the worker can _see_: which data, which systems, which channels, which histories.
 Access is derived from mandate — a worker should not perceive what its role has no business perceiving — and is also the easiest place to get wrong, because broad access is typically granted for convenience during development and never revisited.
 The rest of the model is only as trustworthy as the tool-level and access-level enforcement points.

+A further distinction cuts across both surfaces: organisations run on two kinds of traffic, and a participant must operate on both. _Formal channels_ — tickets, records, signed emails, incident updates, contract language — are auditable, structured, and carry commitments; their outputs are what the organisation is legally and operationally on the hook for. _Informal channels_ — chat threads, direct messages, quick back-channel checks, the "do you have a minute?" conversation — are where tone is calibrated, context is shared, and coordination happens before anything is committed to the record.
+They are not lesser.
+They are where most of the work of working together actually happens.
+A participant that can operate only on formal channels is a ticket-bot; a participant that cannot reliably tell formal from informal is a liability (a comment in chat accidentally treated as a statement of fault is the small version of this problem; the large version is slowly eroding the distinction until the organisation cannot tell which utterances commit it and which do not).
+Treating informal interaction as a first-class surface — subject to the same mandate enforcement and the same access rules as formal action, but with different expectations about tone, latency, and commitment — is part of what separates a participant from an executor, and it is one of the places current frameworks most visibly stop: they generally assume a task interface, not a colleague one.

 ## The Processes: Socialisation and Review